California Back Injury Lawyers

 Understanding why pain occurs and knowing the structure of the back is key to recovering from an injury.
 The back is made up of the spine, which is composed of vertebrae and intervertebral discs, ligaments, tendons that attach the muscles to the bones, and the nerves of the spinal cord.
 The back is divided by five sections of vertebrae: cervical spine (C1-C7), thoracic spine (T1-T12), lumbar spine (L1-L5), sacrum (S1-S5), and coccyx.
 As for the bones, the spine has 33 in total.
 Of these, only the first 24 are mobile.

-There are many components to consider when suffering back injuries from car accidents in California.
+There are many components to consider when suffering a back injury from a car accident.
 When this occurs, the pain usually lies in the lumbar and cervical spine.
 The former supports the weight of the upper body; the latter has to carry the full weight of the head, so the neck suffers greatly in sudden jarring situations.

 You never know whether a minor or major blow can cause major health injuries.
 However, due to the delicate structure of the back, it is essential to treat this matter with the importance it deserves.
 That is why it is essential to go to the emergency room or seek medical attention so that your condition can be evaluated.
 Even if nothing hurts at the moment.

-Back injuries from car accidents in California can result from both a car and motorcycle collision.
+Suffering a back injury from a car accident can result from both a car and motorcycle collision.
 The latter is especially dangerous, as you have no protection other than a motorcycle helmet.
 The sudden movements from the impact of the crash often cause serious injuries to the ligaments in a motorcyclist’s back.
 In a car, however, because of the seat belt and airbag, personal injuries are usually not as catastrophic.

 In any case, these traffic collisions, whether on a motorcycle or in a car, can be extremely serious for the back.
 With more than 120 muscles, 11 joints, and 220 ligaments, the spine is flexible, but not so resistant to impact.